TNA X Division Championship: X Division

-The TNA X Division was established on June 19, 2002 at Total Nonstop Action's first weekly PPV event with a Six Man Tag Team match resulting in Jimmy Yang, Jorge Estrada, and Sonny Siaki—collectively known as The Flying Elvises—defeating A.J.
+The X Division was established on June 19, 2002 at Total Nonstop Action's first weekly PPV event.
+The first match in the X Division's history was a six man tag team match between The Flying Elvises (Jimmy Yang, Jorge Estrada, and Sonny Siaki) and the team of A.J.
 Styles, Jerry Lynn, and Low Ki.
-Later that day at the taping of the next weekly PPV event, TNA introduced the X Division Championship—then known as the X Championship—to showcase the division more prominently.
-The division is described as wrestling reinvented, as it takes traditional wrestling and mixes it with the fast-paced, high–risk style of wrestling incorporated in cruiserweight divisions and lucha libre.
-The division was until 2011 promoted under the motto "It is not about weight limits, it is about no limits" by commentator Mike Tenay.
-On the August 11, 2011, edition of TNA's primary television program, Impact Wrestling, TNA authority figure Eric Bischoff announced that from that point onwards the X Division would have a weight limit of 225 lb.
-Following Hulk Hogan becoming the new on-screen General Manager in March 2012, the weight limit was ignored on June 10, 2012, at Slammiversary when the 280 lb Samoa Joe was allowed to challenge for the belt.
-In October 2012, the weight limit was officially repealed when 237 lb Rob Van Dam challenged for, and eventually won, the title at Bound for Glory.
-In March 2013, the X Division was given a new set of rules, which meant all matches were wrestled in Triple Threat format, and a new weight limit of 230 lbs.
-This proved to be extremely unpopular with fans, and the rules and weight limit were repealed once again in August of that year.
+Later that day at the taping of the following weekly PPV event, TNA introduced the X Championship, now known as the X Division Championship, which was won by inaugural champion A.J.
+Styles.
+The division is described as a "fast paced version of professional wrestling", a style that is recognizable in Japan and Mexico.
+It was promoted under the motto "It is not about weight limits, it is about no limits" by commentator Mike Tenay.
+On the August 11, 2011, edition of TNA's primary television program, Impact Wrestling, TNA authority figure Eric Bischoff announced that the X Division would have a weight limit of 225 lb.
+Following the appointment of Hulk Hogan as the new on-screen general manager in March 2012, the weight limit was ignored at Slammiversary on June 10, 2012, when 280 lb Samoa Joe was allowed to challenge for the title.
+In October 2012, the weight limit was officially repealed when 237 lb Rob Van Dam won the title at Bound for Glory.

+In March 2013, the X Division was given a new set of rules: